weaviate/weaviate-io/developers/weaviate/client-libraries/index.md

 ## Native vs GraphQL queries

-When querying Weaviate you can choose to write your queries in GraphQL and send the raw GraphQL query to Weaviate or you can write the query natively to the client language you are using.
+When querying Weaviate you can choose to write your queries in GraphQL and send the raw GraphQL query to Weaviate, or you can write the query natively to the client language you are using.

 For example, if you were using the Weaviate Python client: